oroinc/documentation/dev_guide/background_tasks/importexport.rst

 .. sidebar:: Example: Adding a custom Strategy

-    You can see an example of how to add a custom strategy in the ContactBundle of the OroCRM.
+    You can see an example of how to add a custom strategy in the ContactBundle of OroCRM.
 The bundle ships with a custom ``ContactAddOrUpdateOrDeleteStrategy``.
     The strategy class implements the following interfaces:

     * :class:`Oro\\Bundle\\ImportExportBundle\\Strategy\\StrategyInterface`